An Electronic Quality Management System (eQMS) is a new digitalized approach to Quality Management Systems (QMS).

 File server services like Dropbox, SharePoint, or Google Drive are cheap and easy to use.
 Although these services lack some nice-to-have features they already solve many of your problems and you don’t want to spend more money and time.

 The problem is that these services are not necessarily meant for keeping and controlling digital records in the life science industry.
-Therefore, they often lack the necessary certifications and validations.
+Therefore, they often lack the necessary certifications and validation.

 Using non-validated software to handle your records and documentation is the quickest way towards non-conformances.